 The Dutch East India Company, for example, was founded in 1602 as the first multinational company in the world.
 Today, many global companies like IKEA or Philips have their European headquarters in the Netherlands.

 The Dutchies’ high rank in English proficiency also results from exploring the globe during their vacations.
-This nation of former seafarers has adventure in their blood.
+This nation of former seafarers has adventure in its blood.

 Abel Tasman, for example, was the first known explorer from Europe to reach today’s Tasmania and New Zealand in 1642.
 Sailor Dirk Hartog was the first to land on Australia’s west coast.
 He’s now honoured with an island named after him (Dirk Hartog Island).